A Walkthrough of What Leverage Trading Is

 What Is Leverage Trading?

-Leverage trading can significantly increase potential earnings, but it is also very risky and so is usually only used by experienced traders.
+Leverage trading can significantly increase potential earnings, but it is also very risky because you can lose more than the entire amount of your investment.
+For that reason leverage is usually only available to experienced traders.

 Leverage trading in a brokerage account consists of a trader borrowing money from the broker, then using that along with their own funds to enter into trades.

 On the flip side, consider what happens if the stock declines in value by 10%.
-The trader closes out the position and receives $90, but has to give the broker back the $50 they borrow.
-They are left with $40, a loss of $10, which is a 20% loss.
+The trader closes out the position and receives $90, but has to give the broker back the $50 they borrowed, plus interest.
+They are left with $40, a loss of $10, plus any interest or fees, which is a 20% loss or more.

 There are a few different types of leverage trading, each with similarities and differences.